Edinburgh's Usher Hall

-Explore Canongate Kirkyard on my Up-Close and Personal tours of the city!
+Explore Canongate Kirkyard on a private walking tour of the city!
 Contact me for more information.

-On 23 December 1696, Thomas Aikenhead became the last person in the UK to be convicted of the crime of blasphemy.
-He had been a student at Edinburgh University, and was just 20 years old when he died at the end of a rope at the Gallowlee, a execution site between Edinburgh and Leith.
+On 8 January 1697, Thomas Aikenhead became the last person in the UK to be executed for the crime of blasphemy.
+He had been a student at Edinburgh University, and was just 20 years old when he died at the end of a rope at the Gallowlee, a site of execution between Edinburgh and Leith.

-Alas, forgiveness was in short supply and the church made no such intervention.
-Thus, on January 8 1697 Thomas Aikenhead found himself wearily walking to his death, along the road from town to the gallows near modern day Pilrig.
+Alas, Christian forgiveness was in short supply and the church made no such intervention.
+Thus, on January 8 1697 Thomas Aikenhead found himself wearily walking two miles to his death, along the road from town to the gallows near modern day Pilrig.

 Perhaps the example made of Aikenhead had the desired effect, as he was the last person to be executed for the crime of blasphemy in the UK.

-Explore more of Edinburgh's dark history with my private Up-Close and Personal walking tours of the city!
+Explore more of Edinburgh's dark history with my private walking tours of the city!